 Collect your observations of each object, add your observing journal entries (and sketches if you made them) and submit them to the ASSA Deep-Sky Section.
 The easiest way is to send an e-mail to the Section Director, Auke Slotegraaf.
 A great idea is to share your observations with other observers: you can post your notes on the Big 5 Facebook Group and on the ASSA Deep-Sky Section YahooGroup mailing list.

 What happens after I submit my observations?

 All reports will receive feedback from the ASSA Deep-Sky Section.
 If you’ve successfully observed the Big 5, your name will be listed on the ASSA website Big 5 Honour Roll.
 You will also be issued with a virtual sticker – a graphic that is created uniquely for you, officially hosted on the ASSA website, that you can link to and embed in online media.
 In addition, extracts of your descriptions and journal will be published on the ASSA Deep-Sky Section webpages for other observers to read and enjoy.

 What about the Big 5 Bling I’ve heard about?

-Once you’ve successfully observed the Big 5, you are eligible to buy a beautiful Big 5 of the African Sky T-shirt, and a must-have car license disk sticker.
-Use this bling to proudly show off what you’ve achieved!
+Once you’ve successfully observed the Big 5, you are eligible to buy a beautiful Big 5 of the African Sky mug – personalized nogal!
+A handsome T-shirt is also available, to keep you warm and stylish, and to proudly show off what you’ve achieved!

 Keep in touch

 Discover! and ConCards star charts

 Andrew Johnson’s Mag 7 Star Atlas Project